vr7517/python-webapp-template/README.md

 * `app.py` contains the Flask server.
 * `functions/` contains utilities and functionalities, this is to be used to avoid cluttering the main app file.
 * The different UI routes (and their relevant methods) are sectioned in `app.py`.
 You can remove any sections which you don't need.
-* APIs: APIs sample is implimented in `/api/api-name` route, modify te content and/or route name as per your needs
+* APIs: APIs sample is implimented in `/api/...` route, modify te content and/or route name as per your needs.
+There is one route handle a GET request and another route for POST request.
+The POST request handles image upload through forms.
 * Chat: impliment the chat functionality in the `api/message` route.

 ## Cloud Foundry